Own choice of one or more items performed in character from any stage, pop/rock, screen or film musical.

 Please refer to Item 13 under the Contemporary Singing Category Rules & Conditions.

-Note: At the time entrants register, they are requested to submit a form signed by themselves or by their legal guardian, stating the title of the song/s, composer & relevant production and this form will be held by Sydney Eisteddfod.
+Note: At the time entrants send through their videos via email, they are requested to attach a form signed by themselves or by their legal guardian, stating the title of the song/s, composer & relevant production and this form will be held by Sydney Eisteddfod.
 Musical Theatre declaration form available from Entrant Corner on Sydney Eisteddfod website: sydneyeisteddfod.com.au/musictheatredec

 Contemporary Singing Category Rules & Conditions